starfederation/datastar-restructure-interim/README.md

 You can build a custom bundle using the [Bundler »](https://data-star.dev/bundler)

-Or, if you want to add your own plugins to the core:
+Or manually add your own plugins to the core:

 ```html
 <script type="importmap">